LostAstr0naut/WeatherSI/README.md

 # ARSOWeatherImageAPI
-API which converts ARSO weather image to data for given input.
+Library which converts ARSO weather image to data for given input.

 # Example
 ```golang